Rick Johnson emailed me while I was writing the series

 to Los Angeles.

-had an exceptional rainy season and most of the reservoirs
+This year we’ve had an exceptional rainy season and most of the reservoirs

 that feed the San Joaquin Valley are either at full capacity or are being

 prepared for spring and summer runoff.
-We’ve had 15.26 inches of rain this year.
+We’ve had 15.26 inches of rain this

-weather conditions, let’s say for the sake of argument
+Ninos and other weather conditions, let’s say for the sake of argument

-that this year’s water levels are normative for Mars for a population of 15 million people.
+that this year’s water levels are normative for Mars for a population of

-rivers and come from the April 10, 2011, issue of The Fresno
+reservoirs and rivers and come from the April 10, 2011, issue of The Fresno

 and would like to learn more, let me recommend the article on the system

 that appears in Joan Didion’s White Album, a perhaps out-dated but excellent

 example of reporting.
 I am neither a meteorologist nor an engineer so these

 numbers are just that to an amateur like me.
 However, they are indicative

 of how much water is necessary for crops and people for the central part

 Current acre feet % of capacity